Cloth Simulation

 Simulation

-- Mass: is mass of each vertex on cloth mesh.
+- Mass: Sets the mass of each vertex in the cloth mesh.

 Vertex Binding

-- Color Mask: enable/disable RGBA channels for vertex color
+- Color Mask: Enables or disables individual RGBA channels for vertex color selection.

 Physics Collider Component